 To date, limited efficacy data for influenza vaccine in children <5 years of age are available.9-15 We conducted this study to comprehensively evaluate the value of IIV4 in children 6–35 months of age by collecting data from different regions over multiple seasons to provide a typical vaccine efficacy value.

-We demonstrated vaccine efficacy of 49∙8% against all influenza, with higher efficacy (63∙2%) against moderate-to-severe influenza.
+We demonstrated vaccine efficacy of 49∙8% against all influenza and vaccine efficacy of 63∙2% against moderate-to-severe influenza.
+Higher vaccine efficacy estimates against moderate-to-severe illness were also observed for each influenza A subtype and B lineage, although CIs overlapped.
 These data are in line with those reported for a similar IIV4 in children 3–8 years of age, which also showed higher efficacy against moderate-to-severe illness.20 The moderate-to-severe endpoint is important because it reflects clinical outcomes of LRI, ear infection and fever that are most likely to result in medical consultations.21 Studies that fail to differentiate moderate-to-severe manifestations of influenza from mild illness cannot assess the vaccine’s ability to attenuate illness, and therefore undervalue its benefit to individuals.

 The vaccine efficacy estimate of 49∙8% against all influenza included mild and moderate-to-severe illnesses.
 Because approximately 67% of RT-PCR-confirmed influenza in our study was classified as mild disease, this estimate primarily reflected efficacy against mild illness.
 The proportion of children with mild illness was higher in the IIV4 group than the control group, suggesting that breakthrough influenza illness is attenuated by the IIV4.
 Higher efficacy against moderate-to-severe illness is likely observed because it reflects both prevention of illness and attenuation of illness to a mild level of severity, whereas efficacy against all influenza largely reflects the additional prevention of mild illness.
 Although moderate-to-severe influenza has the greatest impact on individuals, it is less common than mild disease, and thus society is proportionally more burdened by mild disease.
 Prevention of all influenza, including mild illness, is therefore important at a population level by decreasing transmission.
 Children play a major role in spreading influenza, and immunizing children can benefit the whole population.
 In a cluster randomized trial among isolated Hutterite communities in Canada, communities in which children received influenza vaccination experienced lower levels of confirmed influenza illness even among non-vaccinated individuals compared with communities in which children were not vaccinated.4 Non-randomized community comparisons and household contact studies have shown similar results.5,6